electerious/Lychee/docs/Build.md

 ### Build

-The Gulpfile is located in `src/` and can be executed using the `npm start` command.
+The Gulpfile is located in `src/` and can be executed using the `npm run compile` command.

 ### Watch for changes

 While developing, you might want to use the following command to automatically build Lychee everytime you save a file:

-	npm run watch
+	npm start